Trade Union and Labour Relations (Consolidation) Act 1992: Part V, Industrial action

 A potential, and dangerous pitfall, is that if a vote involves procedural defect, it is at risk of being invalidated.
 This is so if any member is denied the vote, though small accidental failures may be disregarded.
 A person must be specified in advance to announce the ballot results, and unions may not endorse any result of the vote until that has happened.
 The ballot only gives four weeks' to the union to take action, though this period may be extended with the employers' consent, which is common if collective negotiations are ongoing.
 If all else has failed, then for industrial action to commence the union must under section 234A(4) give at least seven days notice, accompanied with details of the workers to take part.

 Part VI, sections 247 to 272, contain administrative provisions relating to ACAS and the Central Arbitration Committee.

 Section 220 protects workers taking part in industrial action, including picketers who are acting in connection with an industrial dispute at or near their workplace who are using their picketing to peacefully obtain or communicate information or peacefully persuading any person to work or abstain from working.

 Part VII, Miscellaneous and general

 Part VII, sections 273 to 299 contains miscellaneous provisions and definitions.
 Some types of employment which are exempted from all or part of the Acts, including the Armed forces, Police, sailors, and those employed abroad.

 Section 295 contains the meaning of "employee" as a person with a "contract of service" and section 296 states a "worker" is someone with a contract to personally perform work who is not a professional client.

+Repealed enactments

+Section 300(1) of the act repealed 37 enactments, listed in schedule 1 to the act.